The editorial team is organized in a multi-level structure. Each of the following bold headers distinguish each level.

 Editors in Chief

-MBR has 180 advisors not only from academia but also from the corporate sector.
+MBR has 205 advisers, including editors of prominent research journals.
 Advisors will guide the editors on the strategic direction of MBR.
 Here are only a few of the academic institutions that are involved.

 - The University of Pennsylvania, The Wharton School of Business (14 Professors)